leonkwan46/PitchTalk/frontend/README-macOS.md

 &nbsp;

 ## Troubleshooting
-If you encounter macOS compatibility issues with iOS development, please ensure you have CocoaPods installed.
+If you encounter macOS compatibility or dependency issues with iOS development, please ensure you have CocoaPods installed.
 You can install CocoaPods using Homebrew with the following command:

 ```bash
 brew install cocoapods